Wanda's Mound

-Wanda Mound (kopiec Wandy) is a tumulus located in Mogiła (since 1949 a neighbourhood of district Nowa Huta) in Kraków, Poland.
-The mound is assumed to be the resting place of the legendary princess Wanda.
-According to one version of the story, she committed suicide by drowning in the Vistula river to avoid unwanted marriage with a German.
-The mound is located close to the spot on the river bank where her body was found.
-Archaeological studies, conducted on site in 1913 and in mid-1960, did not provide any conclusive evidence of the mound's age or purpose.
+Wanda's Mound (kopiec Wandy) is a tumulus located in Mogiła (since 1949, a neighbourhood of the Nowa Huta district of Kraków, Poland).
+The mound is the presumptive resting place of Princess Wanda, daughter of the mythical Krakus, or Krak, the founder of Kraków.

+According to one version of her story, Wanda committed suicide by drowning in the Vistula River to avoid unwanted marriage to a German.

+The mound is located close to the spot on the riverbank where legend says her body was found.
+Archaeological studies, conducted in 1913 and mid-1960, provided no conclusive evidence of the mound's age or purpose.

 The mound base, some 50 m in diameter, is at 238 m AMSL, and its height is 14 m.
 Unlike the other three mounds in Kraków, this one is not located on a natural hill.

 The first written record of the mound comes from the 13th century.
-Within 1 mi of the mound-site in 1225 a monastery was built by the bishop of Kraków, Iwo Odrowąż, called the Mogiła Abbey, which is still active today.
-In 1860 it became a part of Austro-Hungarian fortifications, pulled down only in 1968-1970.
-In 1890 a monument designed by Jan Matejko was erected at the top: an eagle on a plinth decorated with a relief of a sword and a distaff, below the inscription "Wanda".
+In 1225, within 1 mi of the mound's site, Kraków's Bishop Iwo Odrowąż built a monastery called the Mogiła Abbey, which remains active.
+In 1860 it became part of Austro-Hungarian fortifications that were pulled down only in 1968-70.

+In 1890 a monument designed by Jan Matejko was erected atop the mound: an eagle on a plinth decorated with a relief of a sword and distaff, and below that, the inscription "Wanda".